incrediblesound/story-graph/README.md

 ```javascript
 [ (id || type), ACTION, (id || type) ]
 ```
-where id is the id of a thing in the world, action is one of the actions described in ./src/constants.js, and type is an instance of Type.
+where id is the id of an actor in the world, action is one of the actions described in ./src/constants.js, and type is an instance of Type.
 Note that the first position in the cause type is referred to as the "source" and the third position as "target".
 It helps to think of it as describing vertex-edge->vertex structure in a directed graph.

 The cause value is an array that can be any mix of strings and references to the source and target that triggered the rule.
 Constants are provided that allow you to refer to source and target.
 Here is an example cause:
 ```javascript